Privacy Notice for Patients and Public

 - How long do we keep your personal data for (Records Retention and Destruction)?

 Whenever we collect or process your data, we will only keep it for as long as is necessary for the purpose it was collected.
-In the NHS, all providers and commissioners apply retention schedules in accordance with the Records Management Code of Practice for Health and Social Care 2016 (refer to Link section below).
+In the NHS, all providers and commissioners apply retention schedules in accordance with the Records Management Code of Practice (refer to Link section below).
 This code is based on current legal requirements and professional best practice and sets the required standard of practice in the management of records for those who work within or contract to NHS organisations in England.

 For healthcare purposes, and particularly mental health and children and young people's health records, these records need to be kept for long periods of time and remain available to access.
 Consequently, it is unlikely that a record or information contained in the record will be erased or deleted if such a request is made.